nschloe/cplot/README.md

 ### Testing

-To run the cplot unit tests, check out this repository and type
+To run the cplot unit tests, check out this repository and run

 ```
-pytest
+tox
 ```

 ### Similar projects and further reading